Power BI Tutorial

 Why use Power BI?

-Here are the most prominent use of Power BI tool:
+Here are the most prominent reasons to use the Power BI tool:

 • Power BI allows real-time dashboard updates.

-• Offers Secure and reliable connection to your data sources in the cloud or on-premises
+• Offers secure and reliable connections to your data sources in the cloud or on-premises

-• Allows data exploration using natural language query
+• Allows data exploration using natural language queries

-• Offers feature for dashboard visualization regularly updated with the community.
+• Offers dashboard visualization features that are regularly updated with the community.

 Types of Power BI tools

-Now in this Power BI desktop tutorial, we will learn about types of Power BI tools.
+Now in this Power BI desktop tutorial, we will learn about the types of Power BI tools.

 Power BI Desktop